yfzzzyyls/dsdSim/simulator/docs/DESIGN.md

 ### 5.4 Acceptance Model Schema

 Because trace-driven experiments do not emit real tokens, acceptance rates must be sourced from offline calibration runs that exercise the exact drafter/verifier pair.
 Collect a representative prompt sample, run speculative decoding end-to-end, and record the fraction of draft tokens accepted at each depth `k` and context bucket.
-Aggregate the results into acceptance tables that the simulator can load during trace replay.
+Aggregate the results into acceptance tables that the simulator can load during trace replay or train a regression model that predicts acceptance under new conditions.

 Acceptance curves live in `acceptance/*.yaml` and map `(method, context_len, temperature)` to acceptance probabilities.